The Bankrate promise

 The exact limits of the at-fault driver’s policy may get a little more complicated.
 Depending on the state, the minimum BI may be $25,000 per person or up to $100,000, for example.
 The at-fault driver may not have purchased additional liability coverage beyond the legal requirement.
 If your injuries and medical expenses are extensive, then the at-fault driver’s limits may not be enough to cover the costs.

-Filing a claim with the driver’s insurance
+Filing a claim with your driver’s insurance

 As a passenger, you may be able to file a claim with your driver’s insurance if they have a policy that includes personal injury protection (PIP) or medical payments.
 While some states require this type of coverage, not all states do.
 If your driver does have these optional coverages, then a passenger is usually covered.